No. 4 Kansas rallies from 15 down to beat Oklahoma St 69-67

-“There aren’t any 15-point plays,” said Jalen Wilson, who was instrumental in helping the Jayhawks rally from the same hole to beat North Carolina for the national title, “so the main thing was to win every 4 minutes and that’s what we did.”

-Wilson finished with 20 points and Adams had 14 to lead the Jayhawks (12-0), who trailed 45-30 at the break before a 22-5 run wiped out the deficit and propelled them to their 32nd consecutive conference-opening win.
+Jalen Wilson scored 20 points and Adams finished with 14 to lead the Jayhawks (12-0), who trailed 45-30 at halftime but used a 22-5 run in the opening minutes of the second half to not only wipe out the deficit but take the lead.

-“It could have went to 20 real quick or we could get it down to 10,” Wilson said.
-“We all came together, shook off the first half, understood we’re at home.
-Fifteen points can seem like a lot but it’s not.”

-The Cowboys (8-5) didn’t give up after the comeback, finding themselves with the lead again in the closing minutes.

-Kansas took it back on Kevin McCullar Jr.’s 3-pointer with 45 seconds left, and Wilson added two free throws moments later to stretch the lead to 67-64.
-But the Cowboys’ Bryce Thompson, who began his career at Kansas and matched a career high with 23 points, drilled his own 3-pointer with 14.8 seconds left to tie the game at 67.
+Kansas took a 65-64 lead on Kevin McCullar Jr.’s 3-pointer with 45 seconds left, and Wilson added two free throws a moment later to stretch the lead.
+But the Cowboys’ Bryce Thompson, who began his career at Kansas and matched a career high with 23 points, drilled a 3-pointer with 14.8 seconds left to tie the game at 67.

 The Jayhawks raced up court, got the ball to Adams and he made a nifty lay-in to regain the lead.

-“We always run plays where I screen and roll out real fast,” Adams said.
-“It was just like that.”

-Oklahoma State lost the ball at the other end trying to score in transition, and with 1.1 seconds on the clock, the Cowboys got the inbounds pass to Thompson, whose shot was swatted from behind.
-A final inbounds pass was batted away.
+Oklahoma State lost the ball out of bounds at the other end trying to score in transition.
+With 1.1 seconds on the clock, the Cowboys got the ball to Thompson, whose shot was swatted by Wilson from behind.
+The final inbound pass with a couple of tenths left was tipped by the Jayhawks, ending the game.

-Thompson hit seven 3-pointers but dealt with second-half foul trouble for the Cowboys, who have lost four straight and nine of their last 10 to the Jayhawks.
+Thompson finished with seven 3-pointers for the Cowboys (8-5), who have lost four straight and nine of their last 10 to the Jayhawks.
 John-Michael Wright also had four 3s and finished with 19 points.

-“We gave ourselves a chance right up there to the end,” Cowboys coach Mike Boynton said, “but there’s no moral victories.”

-The last instruction Oklahoma State got before tipoff came on a whiteboard held by a staff member: “Alert The Lob Backdoor.”
+The last instructions that Oklahoma State got before tipoff came on a white board held by a staff member that read simply: ”Alert The Lob Backdoor.”
 The Cowboys shut that down and just about everything else.

 McCullar had three turnovers in the first 5 minutes and four in the half.
 Adams also had four in the half.
 And one of the two 3-pointers that Gradey Dick hit was a desperation bank high off the glass.